hackclub/hackclub/workshops/soundboard/README.md

 ## Part II: User Interface

-Now that we've set up our HTML file, let's add some elements to the page to form the user interface of our soundboard.
+Now that we've set up our HTML file, let's add some elements to the **body** to form the user interface of our soundboard.

 How should we design our user interface?
 This is what the user (you, or others) will be interacting with when trying to make sweet music.
 Since this soundboard will be on a webpage, we'll probably be clicking on things.
 One can click on many things, but the most intuitive is a button, which is what we will use.